Miksa Fenyő: Biography

 Fenyő was one of eight children born in Mélykút ("Deepwell"), Hungary into a hard-working Jewish tailoring family that produced quality attire and other fine clothing.
 Because of his exceptional abilities in composition and the Hungarian language in general he was awarded a scholarship to attend the then-prominent Lutheran Evangelical Gymnazium of Budapest.
 After graduating from high school with exceptional honors in Hungarian writing, he earned his Law Diploma from the Budapest University of Law (now part of the Eötvös Loránd University).

 After a brief and failed attempt at working as a private attorney, he found an opportunity to work for the then two-year-old Hungarian Federation of Industrialists (GYOSZ), an organization which became key to the development of Hungary's primarily rural agricultural economic base, into an increasingly industrial one.
-In 1908 Fenyő, whose first and foremost love was writing, and two other writers, Hugo Ignotus and Ernõ Osvát, founded the literary and social journal Nyugat (Eng.
+In 1908 Fenyő, whose first and foremost love was writing, and two other writers, Hugo Ignotus and Ernő Osvát, founded the literary and social journal Nyugat (Eng.
 "West").
 The "West" soon became the most controversial and high caliber periodical review for Hungarian intellectuals, including some who later became Nobel Prize-winning scientists and researchers, and its content and history are part of the government high school-level curricula today ever since the end of World War II.

 Fenyő was active in the Hungarian government during the period between World War I and II.
 As an independent member of the Hungarian Parliament, Miksa wrote a critical and cautionary study on Hitler and the dictator's dangerous plans for Europe.
 He was virtually the only Member of Parliament to dare criticize the Nazi regime.
 This essay lead to Miksa being placed on Adolf Hitler's personal "Most Wanted List."

 Fenyő was forced into hiding during WWII.
 During this time he kept a diary, which was published in 1946 and was a best-seller that same year.